expresspigeon/blog/src/content/kb/account/account-plans.md

 ## Plans overview

 When  you navigate to My Account -> Plans you will see a page with three expandable sections, one for each type of a plan.
-Eveb before expanding, you can see the details of each plan you
+Even before expanding, you can see the details of each plan you
 have:

 ![](images//account/plan-overview.png)